cherenkov-plenoscope/flux_sensitivity/README.rst

 Instrument Response Function
 ============================
 To be precise: This response-function is what I (as a non CTA-member) extracted from the provided documentation.
 To extract these quantities I interpolate and/or average over e.g. solid angle.
+The script ``flux_sensitivity/scripts/read_irf_and_estimate_differential_sensitivity.py`` reads CTA's instrument-response and writes the differential sensitivity for the various scenarios.

 We use ``e`` for true gamma-ray-energy and ``e'`` for reconstructed gamma-ray-energy.

 Rate of background ``R[e']``